- One scientific article authored by your mentor or recommended by your mentor

 Be prepared to review and discuss your article.

 This is where you will spend the bulk of your time initially, just learning to read scientific articles.
-Two goals for this session is to make it easier to read the papers that you will encounter in your lab and to understand the authorship process.
+One goal for this session is to make it easier to read the papers that you will encounter in your lab and to understand the authorship process.

 These articles tend to be densely-packed to give the most information in the most concise format.
 To unpack the paper, the infographic below gives a great summary on how to approach this type of text.

 When I read articles, I read the introduction/background to figure out the problem.
 Next I look at the figures and figure legends to see the data and make my own conclusions about the results.
-Last I read the discussion section to see if my own conclusion match the article and get an overall summary of the project and any outstanding questions that the authors have.
+Last I read the discussion section to see if my own conclusions match those of the article and I get an overall summary of the project and any outstanding questions that the authors have.